-- 3 (1) There is no right of action in domestic law on or after exit day based on a failure to comply with any of the general principles of EU law. - (2) No court or tribunal or other public authority may, on or after exit day- - (a) disapply or quash any enactment or other rule of law, or because it is incompatible with any of the general principles of EU law.
+- 3 (1) There is no right of action in domestic law on or after exit day based on a failure to comply with any of the general principles of EU law. - (2) No court or tribunal or other public authority may, on or after exit day- - (a) disapply or quash any enactment or other rule of law, or - (b) quash any conduct or otherwise decide that it is unlawful, because it is incompatible with any of the general principles of EU law.